michaelfaerber/Green-AI-Ontology/README.md

 * Q2: Did model A or model B consume more energy?
 * Q3: Which energy measurement metric is most commonly used?
 * Q4: What information related to energy consumption do researchers provide?
-* Q5: Where was the ML Model trained?
+* Q5: How often was an Energy Mesurement Service used?
 * Q6: On what technical settings was the ML model trained?
 * Q7: On which cloud provider was the ML model trained?
 * Q8: How long has the ML model been trained?